 In recent years his work has been a featured at leading new music festivals in Sweden, Finland, Germany, Poland and the US.
 He is a Board member of the International Computer Music Association, the Tyrone Guthrie Centre at Annaghmakerrig, Co Monaghan and Live Music Now.

 Michael Alcorn undertook postgraduate studies in composition with John Casken at University of Durham in the mid-1980s before joined the School of Music at Queen’s in 1989 as Composer-in-Residence.
 He devised and developed the Music Technology pathway at Queen’s and led the successful bid to develop the Sonic Arts Research Centre at the University.
 He was Director of SARC from its inception in 2001 until it joined forces with the School of Music in 2005.
-He is now Professor of Composition and Head of the School of Creative Arts at Queen’s.
+Michael is now Professor of Composition and Dean of Internationalisation in the Faculty of Arts, Humanities and Social Sciences.